angular/material-start/README.md

   more discrete components.

 These folders and files will be used to guide you through the development process.
-By following these tutorial steps, you will be very quickly introduced to the powerful features of Angular Material.
+By following these tutorial steps, you will be very quickly introduced to the powerful features of AngularJS Material.

 We encourage you to walk through each step yourself and build the application from the ground up.